Leopoldius

 Introduction

 Leopoldius are yellow on black Conopids, which are easily mistaken for a Conops on first sight.
 Their snout is short, however, and L. signatus appears in September when Conops is gone.
 Adults visit flowes.
-The key follows Kröber (1925).
+The key follows Kröber (1925) and De Bree, Smit and Mortelmans (2014).

 Key